closeio/making.close.com/_posts/2021-04-18-a-complex-select-refactor-with-downshift-js/index.md

 Context.
 Child UI components (e.g. a trigger button, the menu, headers & footers) don't need to necessarily know which type of select they are a part of.
-And as we layer on complexity, any behaviour shared between to the two providers can abstracted into hooks (more on that later).
+And as we layer on complexity, any behaviour shared between to the two providers can be abstracted into hooks (more on that later).

 This aligns nicely with Downshift's API, where both types of selects require the `useCombobox` hook (which provides selection/unselection, text search, and